Just Stick With the Doughnuts

 Note: I can’t deny their egg and cheese croissants though.
 Mm-mmm.

 If there was any justice in the world, people would associate DD with Dottie’s Diner in Woodbury.
-Everything about Dottie’s is not only infinitely superior to Dunkin’ Donuts (like their otherworldly donuts), but also superior to most other restaurants (Best chicken pot pie around).
+Everything about Dottie’s is not only infinitely superior to Dunkin’ Donuts (like their otherworldly donuts), but also superior to most other restaurants food (Best chicken pot pie around).

 Dottie’s Diner appears three times on the Roadfood Eat Before you Die list.
 The first two had me excited – donuts and chicken pie – but this last one didn’t rank high on my list.
 I simply do not like bread pudding.
 But I’d never had donutbread pudding… So after lunch, we bought it and…